 The reason why we say G12 (6 pairs) is because most fiber optic installations there’s one single fiber for Rx (receive) and one single fiber for Tx (transmit).
 There are possibilities to actually run Rx and Tx on one single fiber – the method uses different wavelength for Rx and Tx which requires special optical transceivers which can translate this.

 In our setup we have mostly SFP+ and we are running single mode 10G transceivers between all of our nodes.

 Most of the permanent infrastructure we already have is either old multi mode, or too few single mode pairs.

 With this improvement we are able to run a more redundant setup, we can run more 10Gig connections between more places and will give us much more flexibility.

 Also worth mentioning is that we have purchased MPO cables, which is a G12 single mode cable with one single connector in both ends where you connect cassettes with connectors (they work as a mini-ODF):

 (The MPO cable with MPO connectors to the left and to the right the cassettes).

-We will drop these cables from the bridge in the top (roof), this way can we do the cabling down to our distribution and core equipment in no time - at the same time as the cabling is not in the way for anyone.
+We will drop these cables from the bridge in the top (roof), this way can we do the cabling down to our distribution and core equipment in no time – at the same time as the cabling is not disturbing anyone.